MikeModder/Endless/README.md

 ## Special Thanks

 [GitHub user Caution3](https://github.com/Caution3) for their initial de-Artuto'd fork [which can be seen here](https://github.com/Caution3/Endless).

-Artuto for re-OSS'ing this so we can have an up-to-date fork
+Artuto for re-OSS'ing this so we can have an up-to-date fork.